AdamJohnson100/docs/pages/doc/tracing_instrumenting_frameworks.md

 <details>
-<summary>If you prefer to send data through a Wavefront proxy...</summary>
+<summary>If you know you need to send data through a Wavefront proxy, click here for steps.</summary>
 <br>
 <p>
 You can optionally instrument your application to send data through a Wavefront proxy instead of using direct ingestion.